minio/doctor/README.md

 ## Organization
 * Documents are organized under Categories.
+* Login to the dashboard
-* Create a new Category : http://localhost:3000/category/new
+* Use the Dashboard or Create a new Category : http://localhost:3000/category/new
-* Create a new Document : http://localhost:3000/document/new
+* Use the Dashboard Create a new Document : http://localhost:3000/document/new
 * Required : All documents need to be associated under a Category